His Gift

-His Gift is the third studio album by American singer CeCe Winans, released in 1998 by Pioneer Music Group/Sparrow Records.
+His Gift is the third studio album and first Christmas album by American singer CeCe Winans, released in 1998 by Pioneer Music Group/Sparrow Records/Atlantic Records (US edition).
 The album peaked at No. 3 on the US Billboard Top Gospel Albums chart and No. 17 on the US Billboard Top Christian Albums chart.

 Critical reception

 Stephen Erlewine of AllMusic, in a 3/5 star review, wrote " CeCe Winans' His Gift is a charming holiday record, thanks to her rich voice and elegant phrasing...For fans of Winans, or contemporary gospel in general, His Gift is a very appealing Christmas record."